Kaizen-agent/kaizen-agent/README.md

 ## Acknowledgments

 - Thanks to all our contributors
-- Inspired by [list of inspirations]
+- Inspired by modern AI-powered development tools
-- Built with [list of key technologies]
+- Built with Python, Click, Rich, and Google AI APIs